 You must have no outstanding debts to the Australian Government or have arranged to repay any outstanding debts to the Australian Government before this visa can be granted.

-This also applies to all family members listed in your application whether they are migrating or not.
+This also applies to all members of your family unit listed in your application whether they are migrating or not.

 You might be asked to provide